 Further information about our speakers can be found on the Speakers and presentations web page.
 Copies of speakers’ presentations will be made available from this page after the event.

 - academics from other institutions.

 A maximum of 80 people can attend this event, and only those who have registered in advance will be able to attend, so please register early to avoid disappointment.
 We regret that only active academic researchers may attend the conference.
 Unfortunately we have limited places available for research students and academics not based at Reading.

 Attendance and travel information

 Registration on the day will take place in the first floor foyer of the Humanities and Social Sciences (HumSS) Building, on the University of Reading Whiteknights campus.
 Attendees should enter the HumSS building via Entrance 1 (next to the cafe) and proceed upstairs to the foyer.
+[Find on map]